Republic of Winston

 The informal Republic of Winston, or Free State of Winston, an area encompassing the present-day Winston, Cullman and Blount counties of Alabama, was one of several places in the Confederate States of America where disaffection during the American Civil War was strong.
 In Winston County, this opposition became violent and had long-lasting political consequences—deep enough to generate a legend after the war that the county had seceded from Alabama.

 Background

 Winston County is located in the hilly terrain of North Alabama.
 The area's shallow soil is highly unsuitable for plantation-style agriculture, and thus the county had never been home to many slaves.
-The 1860 US Census lists only 3,450 white residents in the county and 122 slaves.
+The 1860 U.S. census lists only 3,450 white residents in the county and 122 slaves.
 Winston's residents were mainly poor farmers.

 Refusal of the Ordinance of Secession

 Winston County's representative at the January 1861 Alabama Secession Convention was Charles Christopher Sheats, a 21-year-old schoolteacher.
 He refused to sign Alabama's Ordinance of Secession, even after it had been passed by a vote of 61 to 39.
 Sheats became so vocal in his opposition that he was eventually arrested.
 Upon his release, he became a leader of a pro-neutrality group.
 Later, as a vocal Southern Unionist, he spent much of the war in prison.